EvanHerman/yikes-inc-easy-mailchimp-eu-compliance-extension/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This addon extends Easy Forms for MailChimp by YIKES by creating an additional section to the manage forms page called 'EU Law Compliance.'
+This add-on extends Easy Forms for MailChimp to allow MailChimp forms to comply with the EU Opt-In Directive

 == Description ==

-This addon extends Easy Forms for MailChimp by YIKES by creating an additional section to the manage forms page called 'EU Law Compliance.'
+This addon extends Easy Forms for MailChimp by creating an additional section on the form builder called 'EU Law Compliance.'
+There you can manage a checkbox that will make your form compliant with The EU Opt-In Directive (Directive 2002/58/EC, Directive 2003/58/EC) which covers all direct email marketing messages, including charitable and political messages.

 Below all of the MailChimp forms on your site there will be a check box accompanied by some customizable text.

-This is required to ensure your site complies with EU laws.
+> Note: This add-on plugin requires [Easy Forms for MailChimp](https://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/) to work.

 == Installation ==